Skip to main content

 Peptide degradation pathways, such as hydrolysis and oxidation, directly compromise molecular structure, leading to a loss of biological function.

 Deamidation, the removal of an amide group from asparagine or glutamine residues, can introduce a negative charge, altering the peptide’s overall charge and conformation.
 This subtle change can be sufficient to prevent proper receptor binding.
 Hexarelin, another growth hormone secretagogue, relies on precise molecular recognition for its action.
-Deamidation could render it incapable of interacting with the GHSR, negating its potential benefits for and recovery.
+Deamidation could render it incapable of interacting with the GHSR, negating its potential benefits for body composition and recovery.

 Aggregation, where peptide molecules clump together, is a significant concern, particularly for higher concentration solutions or during freeze-thaw cycles.
 Aggregates are typically biologically inactive and can even elicit an immune response.
 The formation of aggregates in a solution of Testosterone Cypionate, while less common than with smaller peptides, could theoretically impact its consistent absorption and distribution, leading to unpredictable serum testosterone levels and suboptimal symptom management for individuals undergoing hormonal optimization.